shmtalhaaa/High-Performance-LookAt-System/README.md

 1. Download or clone this repository: https://github.com/yourusername/High-Performance-LookAt-System.git
 2. Copy the Scripts folder into your Unity project.
 3. Add the LookAtTarget component to any GameObject you want to rotate toward a target.
-4. The LookAtManager will be created automatically at runtime.
+4. Add the LookAtManager component to any other GameObject.

 ⚡ Performance
 ✅ Optimized with a centralized manager.